tomahawkins/volleyball/practice.md

         - Fastest (lowest) possible pass and set that meets the objective.
         - If front row players have to step back to get the ball, they don't hit, backrow hits.

+- Diving digging, safely.
+    - Slow, exagurated movements for diving floor digs, left, right, and straight ahead.
+    - Establish the muscule memory and slowly increase the speed.

 # Mini Games

+- 4-on-4 queens.
-- 4-on-4 queens: full front row hitting practice.
+    - Full front row hitting practice.

-- 3-on-3 queens, 10 foot exchange: backrow hitting practice, sparse passing practice.
+- 3-on-3 queens, 10 foot exchange.
+    - Backrow hitting practice, sparse passing practice.

+- 2-on-2 queens.
-- 2-on-2 queens: sparse passing practice.
+    - Sparse passing practice.

+- Serving battleship.
+    - Two teams serve against each other.
+    - First team to hit a hoop in each of the six positions wins.

 # 6-on-6 Games